UKTV: UK Arena

-The channel was relaunched on 31 March 2000 as UK Drama, with a focus on showing dramas rather than general arts programmes.
+The channel was relaunched on 31 March 2000 as UK Drama (now U&Alibi) with a focus on showing dramas rather than general arts programmes.

 Play UK

-Play UK focused heavily on music and comedy programming, and was the first of the UKTV networks to initially launch digitally (and also to coincide with the launch of OnDigital (later ITV Digital)).
-It launched as UK Play on 10 October 1998 to coincide with the launch of Sky Digital, with a majority of its scheduling consisting of music in the morning and afternoon while broadcasting comedy in the evening, and rebranded as Play UK in November 2000, becoming the first of the UKTV networks to gain the new logo.
+Play UK focused heavily on music and comedy programming, and was the first of the UKTV networks to initially launch digitally (and also to coincide with the launch of OnDigital [later ITV Digital]).
+It launched as UK Play on 10 October 1998 alongside the launch of Sky Digital, with a majority of its scheduling consisting of music in the morning and afternoon while broadcasting comedy in the evening.
+The channel rebranded as Play UK in November 2000, becoming the first of the UKTV networks to gain the new logo.